NHL reaches agreement to send players to Olympics in Beijing

 “It was not easy, but we did it,” IIHF president Rene Fasel told The Associated Press by phone.
 “I’m really, really happy.
 When you see the last was 2014, and they would wait until 2026, so you have 12 years in between — that means we have a generation of hockey players that would not be able to play in the Olympics.”

 Even after the NHL and players agreed to Olympic participation as part of a long-term extension of the collective bargaining agreement last summer, the coronavirus pandemic and related costs threatened to shelve that possibility.
-Instead, the sides were able to figure it out, allowing for the league or players to withdraw if virus circumstances change for the worse or there’s an outbreak during the season.
+Instead, the sides figured it out, allowing for the league or players to withdraw if virus circumstances change for the worse or there’s an outbreak during the season.

 As long as that does not happen, NHL players will compete in the Olympic men’s hockey tournament for the sixth time in seven chances dating to 1998.

-“We understand how passionately NHL players feel about representing and competing for the countries,” Deputy Commissioner Bill Daly said.
-“We are very pleased that we were able to conclude arrangements that will allow them to resume best-on-best on the Olympic stage.”
+“We understand how passionately NHL players feel about representing and competing for the countries,” NHL Deputy Commissioner Bill Daly said.
+“We are very pleased that we were able to conclude arrangements that will allow them to resume best on best on the Olympic stage.”

 COVID-19 insurance is not part of the agreement, though Fasel confirmed the IIHF will provide a $5 million fund for any lost salary because of the disease.
 Vaccinations are expected to be required, and players will have their contracts insured for injury.